graemeboulton/portfolio/_posts/2019-04-18-welcome-to-jekyll.md

 ---
-title: "Portfolio #1 - Custom SQL, Postgres databases & PBI Model"
+title: "Portfolio #1 - Custom SQL, Postgres DB & PBI Model"
 date: 2019-04-18T15:34:30-04:00
 categories:
   - blog
 ---

-Hey, I've just completed a SQL course so I thought I would put that to use by creating a custom date table and combine it with a commonly available dataset, DVD Rental and pull it together into PowerBI to demonstrate some of my skills :)

-The course I took actually used the DVD Rental database, so I'm failry familiar with it - hence why I chose if for my first portfolio task.

-I created a Postgres database in Azure and restored DVD Rental from the .tar file and added the custom data table to that database.
+Hey, let me tell you a bit about this project..

+Server:
+I provisioned an Azure Database for PostgreSQL flexible server

+Database:
+I have recently completed a SQL course and the sample database it used the most was the DVD Rental sample.
+More information can be found about that here - https://neon.com/postgresql/postgresql-getting-started/postgresql-sample-database.

+Custom SQL:
+I added a trading_calendar date table into the DVD Rental database, which I'll use for the majority of filtering in the PBI report.
+I created this table as it mirrored the trading calendar from my previous role.
+In that business the calendar actually existed in an Excel document, so that it could be easily updated by people who did not have SQL skills.
+The trading year runs from Jan - Feb, so aligning all of the weeks, months etc was a good test.
+As it was my first piece of work I will admit to getting some assistance from ChatGPT and I used it to clean it up at the end so that it was nice and readable - the code for this is at the bottom.

+PowerBI:
-I then performed the nessecary configuration changes to allow it to be replicated in both PowerBI and Fabric and it was this connection I used to connect to PowerBI desktop itself.
+Within Azure, I made the nessecary config changes to allow the data set to be made available to PowerBI and Fabric and that is how the connection was made.

 Here's the pbix file -

 Here's the report -

-Here's the SQL script I created.
-This trading calendar actually runs from Jan - Feb, which is based on the previous business I worked for.
-In that business it was actually brought into PBI via a spreadsheet as it was quite complexed, so I thought it would be a good way to test my skills.
-As it was my first, I'll be very honest that I did need to get some support from ChatGPT and once it was completed I ran it back through to get the formatting nice.
+Any questions, drop me a note at email@graemeboulton.com

 ```sql
 -------------------------------------------------------------